Icinga/icinga-doc/markdown/en/activechecks.md

 Active check are executed:

--   At regular intervals, as defined by the *check\_interval* and *retry\_interval* options in your host and service definitions

--   On-demand as needed

 Regularly scheduled checks occur at intervals equaling either the *check\_interval* or the *retry\_interval* in your host or service